a9s LogMe for PCF (Beta)

 IMPORTANT: The a9s LogMe for Pivotal Cloud Foundry (PCF) tile is currently in beta and is intended for evaluation and test purposes only.
 Do not use this product in a PCF production environment.

-This documentation describes the a9s LogMe for PCF tile. a9s LogMe for PCF enables on-demand provisioning of VM-based, dedicated LogMe (ELK Stack) servers and clusters.
-Developers can create instances of a LogMe server or cluster using Apps Manager or the Cloud Foundry Command Line interface (cf CLI), and bind these instances to an application to monitor it, or use them to monitor services.
+This documentation describes the a9s LogMe for PCF tile. a9s LogMe for PCF enables on-demand provisioning of a pre-configured ELK (Elasticsearch Logstash Kibana) Stack.
+The ELK stack makes service and application logs queryable, visualisable and scalable.
+Developers can create instances of a LogMe server or cluster using Apps Manager or the Cloud Foundry Command Line Interface (cf CLI), and bind these instances to an application to monitor it, or use them to monitor services.
 Depending on your service plan, a service instance may be associated with a single, dedicated VM, or a set of VMs consisting of multiple VMs containing a LogMe cluster.

 a9s LogMe for PCF enables on-demand provisioning of VM-based, dedicated LogMe servers.
 App developers can create instances of a LogMe server using Apps Manager or the Cloud Foundry Command Line Interface tool (cf CLI) and bind these instances to an app to monitor it or use them to monitor services.
 The service runs on a single, dedicated VM, the size of which depends on your service plan.